ymoon1972/go-utils/README.md

 - DoubleLinkedList: doubly linked list with bidirectional traversal operations
 - Stack: LIFO stack backed by LinkedList (Push, Pop, Peek)
 - Queue: FIFO queue backed by LinkedList (Offer, Poll, Peek)
+- PriorityQueue: binary-heap priority queue with a user-supplied comparator (min-/max-heap behavior by comparator)

 All collections are implemented using Go generics (type parameters), with methods designed to be easy to use and test.

+## Library configuration

+This repository is configured as a library (no default executable).
+A small example program exists in `main.go`, but it is excluded from normal builds using the `ignore` build tag.

+- To run the example program locally: `go run -tags ignore .`
+- To build the library or run tests, just use standard Go commands (no tags required).

 ## Module

 Module name (from go.mod): `go-utils`

 Note: The module path is local (`go-utils`).
-If you plan to use this as a dependency from another project, you may want to update the module path (e.g., to your VCS hosting path) and run `go mod tidy`.
+If you plan to use this as a dependency from another project, update the module path to your VCS hosting path (e.g., `github.com/<you>/go-utils`) and run `go mod tidy`.
 For local usage within this repository, the current module name works as-is.

 ## Installation

-- As a local module: clone this repository and build/run directly.
+- As a local module: clone this repository.
+Optionally run the example with `go run -tags ignore .`.
 - As a dependency: set the module path to your VCS location and `go get <your-path>/go-utils`.

 ## Usage